 The final result, though, is totally irresistible.
 Fresh, spicy, with a light sweetness thanks to the bell pepper and honey, and a nice, crisp crunch.
 You’ll see in the photos that I made a control batch with plain distilled white vinegar and no bell peppers, but I so prefer the gourmet version with honey that I’m going to insist that you go with that one.

-Really, it was only a matter of time after pickling radishes that I turned to peppers.
 I’ve always loved pickled jalapeños, but lately I’ve been frustrated by store-bought varieties that are sliced too thick (they overwhelm the other flavors) and taste way too salty (again, overwhelming the other flavors).
 Not to mention, many pickled jalapeños contain food coloring and preservatives in addition to vinegar, which I’d just as well avoid.

 If you want to make sure your peppers aren’t crazy spicy, buy big ones so it’s easier to remove the seeds and membranes before slicing.
 That’s where the heat is concentrated.
 You might also want to avoid more mature peppers with striations on the sides, which are rumored to indicate hotter peppers.
 If you taste a little sliver of a few of your jalapeños and none are crazy hot, you probably don’t need to worry about getting crazy hot pickles.